Kristof1976/FlipMatch/README.md

 ## 🎓 About This Project

-This Memory Game was created as part of JavaScript programming exercises, showcasing:
+This FlipMatch game was created as part of JavaScript programming exercises, showcasing:
 // ...existing code...
 **Built with:** Vanilla JavaScript • No frameworks • Pure CSS3 • PWA features